-Aicon Gallery is presenting The Altar of Convenience, an exhibition of new sculpture by Debanjan Roy.
-The exhibition, on view through February 1, 2014, is comprised of more than twenty masterfully hand-carved wooden sculptures of oversized everyday objects, all of which will inevitably find themselves consigned to the trash-heap of modern living.
+Aicon Gallery is proud to present The Altar of Convenience, an exhibition of new sculpture by Debanjan Roy.
+The exhibition is comprised of more than twenty masterfully hand-carved wooden sculptures of oversized everyday objects, all of which will inevitably find themselves consigned to the trash-heap of modern living.
 Alternately playfully irreverent and hauntingly solemn, these sculptures all ultimately speak to the ongoing social and ecological crises that continue to unfold not only in increasingly commodifying consumer societies such as India and China but on a global scale.

 Debanjan Roy's sculptural practice is first and foremost engaged in an ongoing process of articulating the changing social realities of day-to-day India.
 His previous cycle of works - the India Shining series - juxtaposed Gandhi as a central signifier of India's modern history with incommensurably contemporary objects such as laptops and iPods to ask 'how do we square India's past with its present and future?'

-In the current exhibition, Roy builds upon these themes by using the traditions and techniques of pre-industrial woodworking to create a host of meticulously hand-carved sculptures of modern-day consumer products and their detritus - bulging refuse bags and discarded water bottles for example.
-The works raise questions not only about the ramifications of disappearing traditional craftsmanship and production at the local level but also about the environmental consequences, both regional and global, of the ever increasing mass-production of "easy-to-buy/easy-to-bin" products in societies with rampantly increasing consumer demands and little industry oversight.
+In the current exhibition, Roy builds upon these themes by using the traditions and techniques of preindustrial woodworking to create a host of meticulously handcarved sculptures of modern-day consumer products and their detritus - bulging refuse bags and discarded water bottles for example.
+The works raise questions not only about the ramifications of disappearing traditional craftsmanship and production at the local level but also about the environmental consequences, both regional and global, of the ever increasing mass-production of "easy-to-buy/easy-tobin" products in societies with rampantly increasing consumer demands and little industry oversight.

-Debanjan Roy, Toothpaste and Toothbrush, 2013, wood, 30 x 12 x 4 in.
-Image: Courtesy of the Artist and Aicon Gallery.
+Debanjan Roy, Toothpaste and Toothbrush, 2013, Wood, 30 x 12 x 4 in.